 Currently, the PE ratio of Nifty 500 is 26.9 and the PBV ratio is 2.6.
-However, even more interesting is that the PE ratio of our multi-cap portfolio, Scientific Alpha XLNT 25 is 10.1 and its PBV is 2.0.
-The Nifty 500 is market-cap weighted and hence its ratios are dominated by the larger-cap stocks, even though, it represents the top 500 stocks in the Indian markets.
+However, even more, interesting is the fact that the PE ratio of our multi-cap investment portfolio, Scientific Alpha XLNT 25 is 10.1, and its PBV is 2.0.
+The Nifty 500 is market-cap weighted; and hence, its ratios are dominated by the larger-cap stocks, even though it represents the top 500 stocks in the Indian markets.
 But the multi-cap portfolio is a set of 25 best stocks according to the Scientific Alpha Investment Engine from the whole pool of stocks with market capitalization larger than INR 1000 crores.
 This set of stocks is available at much lower valuation ratios as compared to the Nifty 500.

-Similarly, the typical market company has a high debt of 70% of the equity capital (net of cash).
-While the multi-cap portfolio company has 30% net cash sitting on the books.
+Similarly, the typical market company has a high debt of 70% of the equity capital (net of cash), while the multi-cap portfolio company has 30% net cash on paper..

 “To buy when others are despondently selling and to sell when others are avidly buying requires the greatest fortitude and pays the greatest ultimate rewards.”